wangleiphy/tensorgrad/README.md

 $ python variational.py -D 3 -chi 30
 ```

 In case of a question, you can type `python variational.py -h`.
-To make use GPU, you can add `-cuda <GPUID>`.
+To make use of the GPU, you can add `-cuda <GPUID>`.
 It is also possible to supply Hamiltonian of your own interests.

 ### What is under the hood ?